Kopano-dev/core-tools/ipf-imap-to-note/readme.md

 ipf-imap-to-note.py
 =================
-Rewrite the container_class from 'IPF.Imap' to 'IPF.Note'.
+Rewrite the folder container_class from 'IPF.Imap' to 'IPF.Note'.

 This makes folders imported through PST (Where Outlook was used as an Imap client) visible again.